ethereum/consensus-specs/specs/_features/eip7732/fork.md

 ### Upgrading the state

 If `state.slot % SLOTS_PER_EPOCH == 0` and `compute_epoch_at_slot(state.slot) == EIP7732_FORK_EPOCH`,
-an irregular state change is made to upgrade to ePBS.
+an irregular state change is made to upgrade to EIP-7732.

 ```python
 def upgrade_to_eip7732(pre: electra.BeaconState) -> BeaconState: